-• Drop by the office during school hours and ask for the Student Success Counsellor
+• Drop by the office during school hours and ask for the Student Success Coordinator

 • E-mail [email protected]

 The following confidential services are available to enrolled students at no charge:

 • Employment Support;

 • Mental Health and Wellness Support;

 • Referrals to other services and resources in the community that offer support with personal, academic, financial and career development